jentery/506v3/index.md

 ## Recommended Literary Studies

-The "Player Stories" course material foregrounds media and cultural studies of games.
+This seminar, like all seminars, is biased.
+It privileges media and cultural studies of games.
 This approach is distinct from a literary study of the same material.
 Since many, if not most, of you have backgrounds in English, below is a list of pertinent literary topics accompanied by some experts on them, with links to key publications.
-We might touch on these literary topics during seminar discussions, and you're more than welcome to pursue them as part of your research.
+We might touch on these literary topics during seminar discussions, and you're more than welcome to pursue them as part of your player story.
 * Digital fiction and software ([Noah Wardrip-Fruin](https://mitpress.mit.edu/books/expressive-processing)),
 * Electronic literature ([N. Katherine Hayles](https://undpress.nd.edu/9780268030858/electronic-literature/) and [Scott Rettberg](https://www.wiley.com/en-us/Electronic+Literature-p-9781509516773)),
 * "Ergodic" literature ([Espen J. Aarseth](https://www.press.jhu.edu/books/title/1398/cybertext)),